H4xl0r/SpyBoxRat/README.md

 Key Features :
 <br />
 * -File Manager  :  Delete , Download , Launch Files  , Go through Folders and Disks , Go Back
+* -Encryption : Can encrypt | decrypt files in files manager with custom key (actually one algo : AES)
 * -Passwords Recovery
 * -Tasks Manager : Kill Tasks , Refresh
 * -Remote Desktop Viewer (OPTIONAL) : If you do not want to forward second port , do not use